caitlinsalt/how-to-do-stuff/git/git-guide.md

 Each commit can have references to other commits which can be considered its direct predecessors, called *parents*.
 Most commits have one parent.
 Although a commit contains a full snapshot of every file in the working area, your Git tools can compare a commit with its parent to show you what has changed between the two&mdash;this mimics some other version control systems in which a commit consists of only the changes between two states, not the entire state itself.

 Copying the contents of a specific commit from the data store into the working area is called *checking out*.
-The simplest possible way to explain the Git workflow is to say that you check out a commit, modify your files, and then *commit* (as a verb).
+The simplest possible way to explain the Git workflow is to say that you check out a commit, modify some files, and then *commit* (as a verb).
 This will create a new commit (noun) in the data store, whose parent is the commit you checked out.
 Your new commit is then considered to be your currently checked-out one.
-There is a bit more to it than this, but I will explain that in the next section.
+There is a bit more to it than this, but I'll explain that in the next section.

 Normally you don't check out a specific commit, though.
-You check out a *branch*, which in one sense is just a name for a specific commit, but in another sense is the commit and all its history&mdash;the specific commit a branch refers to is often called "the head of the branch".
+You check out a *branch*, which in one sense is just a name for a specific commit, but in another sense is the commit and all its history&mdash;the specific commit a branch refers to is often called the "head" or "tip" of the branch.
 If you have a branch checked out, and follow the above process, then when you commit your changes the head of the branch will move along to your new commit, and you will still have the same branch checked out.

 Sometimes you will see the current checked-out commit referred to as *HEAD*.
 This is because the name of your current checked-out branch or commit is stored in the file `.git/HEAD`.

-By convention, repositories start out with one branch, called `master`.
-It's possible to have a repository that only ever has a `master` branch.
+By convention, repositories start out with one branch, called `main` (originally the convention was for this branch to be called `master`).
+It's possible to have a repository that only ever has a `main` branch.
 More commonly, people create and destroy branches on a fairly frequent basis.
 It's fairly normal to create new branches to work on specific pieces of work.
 Git was specifically designed for branches to be "cheap": in other words, creating them is quick and isn't resource-hungry.

 Git's concept of branches is (in my opinion) one of the areas that differs the most from other common version control systems, in which a branch is really just a fancy type of directory.
 Git's branches are much more powerful than that, but can be somewhat harder to understand, so I'll go into that in more detail later.
 Before that, I want to explain a bit more about how the workflow works in practise.